Keeping Connected in Alaska

 But it also comes with a much heftier price tag for equipment purchase.

-But do note that the coverage map is still weaker than that which is available in the continental US.
+But do note that the coverage map is still weaker than the continental US.

 If you've already got satellite internet gear, taking it up into Alaska may be productive in getting access to mobile internet in some areas.

-Keep in mind when you're that far north you will need to aim at a satellite that is located in orbit over the equator, which will have your satellite dish needing to aim very low to the ground - so terrain & ground clutter can become much more of an issue than you might be used to in the lower 48.
+Keep in mind when you're that far north you will need to aim at a satellite that is located in orbit over the equator, which will have your satellite dish pointed to the southeast very low to the ground - so terrain & ground clutter can become much more of an issue than you might be used to in the lower 48.

 Not to mention, you may actually need a larger dish to optimize your signal.
-To be sure your gear is compatible - check in with a company that specializes in serving customers in Alaska.
+To be sure your gear is compatible - check with a company that specializes in serving satellite customers in Alaska.

 If you don't currently have satellite equipment for mobile internet, keep in mind that acquiring it just for your Alaska trip may not be overly attractive.
-The equipment can be expensive ($1500 - 7000) and service will require a 18-24 month contract.
+The equipment can be expensive ($1500 - $7000) and service will usually require an 18-24 month contract.

-Future Tech Alert: Conventional geo-stationary satellite service is challenging for Alaska because of how far away and low to the horizon the satellites are, but due to the orbital mechanics future low-earth-orbit satellite swarms will actually be able to offer service in Alaska long before the lower 48 is covered.
-Satellite internet startup OneWeb in particular has said that it hopes to begin rolling out true satellite broadband service across Alaska, at least in demonstration mode, by end of 2019.
+Future Tech Alert: Conventional geostationary satellite service is challenging for Alaska because of how far away and low to the horizon the satellites are but, due to orbital mechanics, future low-earth-orbit satellite swarms will actually be able to offer service in Alaska long before the lower 48 is covered.
+Satellite internet startup OneWeb, in particular, has said that it hopes to begin rolling out true satellite broadband service across Alaska, at least in demonstration mode, by end of 2019.

 If you are able to schedule your internet needs around finding Wi-Fi hotspots, you should be decently successful in finding them in most populated areas of Alaska.